SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 Go to the [CodeReady Workspaces url]({{ ECLIPSE_CHE_URL }}) in order to configure your development workspace

-Log into CodeReady Workspaces with your user.
+Log into CodeReady Workspaces with your user account.

 Click on **Open** to open the workspace and then on the **Start** button to start the workspace for use, if it hasn't started automatically.
+If you get the error message "Failed to load plugins", ignore that.

 It takes a little while for the workspace to be ready.
 When it's ready, you will see a fully functional CodeReady Workspaces IDE running in your browser.